Payroll just called: Salary data has been breached. What got taken? Who did it? Where? It’s your job to find out. The auditor will be here next week.

 The right answer is a mixed solution of security tools that gives you flexibility to implement based on your system.

-Compliance Monitor – Provides visibility to hundreds of IBM i configuration settings.
+Compliance Monitor for IBM i – Provides visibility to hundreds of IBM i configuration settings.
 A highly scalable and audit reporting solution, forensic reports over event-based audit journal entries are complemented by its impressive baseline validation functions for system values.

 The most essential part of any forensics program, though, is the willingness of an administrator to put one in place.
 Currently, many are resting on the security reputation of their OS.
 That IBM i is based on configuration settings, not files, means little if a system is not guarded against threats from rogue users, open doors, and any number of threats that could be passing through your system as you read this.